DataDrivenAngel/python_snippets/springer_exercises/readme.md

-practice exercises from the springer book
+practice exercises from the book "The Python Workbook"